-The budget traffic information provided here is for reference only, please consult your ISP for the actual traffic usage and charges.

-2. When hardware acceleration function is used, the monitored WAN traffic of Ethernet WAN interfaces may be slightly inaccurate.
+- The budget traffic information provided here is for reference only, please consult your ISP for the actual traffic usage and charges. - When hardware acceleration function is used, the monitored WAN traffic of Ethernet WAN interfaces may be slightly inaccurate.

 Item Description Index The WAN port.
 Click to configure WAN Budget for a particular WAN.
-Enable v - WAN Budget is enabled on this WAN. x - WAN Budget is disabled on this WAN.
+The number of available WAN ports is determined by the Port Setup configuration.
+Enable v - WAN Budget is enabled on this WAN.x - WAN Budget is disabled on this WAN.
 Quota The current cycle's Internet usage is expressed as x/y where x is the cumulative usage and y is the upper limit.
 For example, 100MB/200MB means the usage thus far in this cycle is 100MB, and the upper limit is 200MB.
 When quota exceeded Actions to be taken once the quota is reached.
 Shutdown - WAN will be disabled.
 Mail Alert - Email will be sent to the administrator.
 Time cycle Reset frequency of the usage data.
 Monthly - The Monthly option in the Criterion and Action tab was used to set up the usage quota.

 User Defined: The User Defined option in the Criterion and Action tab was used to set up the usage qota.
 Duration Start and end timestamps of the current cycle.

-Click WAN1 (to WAN2) link to open the following web page.
+Click WAN1 (to WAN8) link to open the following web page.